Discover Authentic Thai Food Names

 The Thai Food Name for Spring Rolls is called Paw Pai Tod

 These Thai spring rolls are a popular appetizer in Thailand and throughout the world.
 The filling is made with rice noodles, cabbage, carrots, cilantro leaves and eggs.
-To cook the rolls, you simply place all ingredients in a large bowl and then mix them and roll them up, which is the most difficult part before frying them.
+To cook the rolls, you simply place all ingredients in a large bowl and then mix them and then roll them up, which is the most difficult part before frying them.
 These spring rolls are usually served with a sweet dipping sauce.

 Gai/Moo Satay (Chicken/Pork Satay): หมูสเต๊ะ Chicken Satay